EsriDE/OpenDataBridge/README.md

 The tool could be used for a single process (running as a batch script directly by the user)

 ## Running the application ##
-If yout want to execute the latest release please go to the following page
+If yout want to execute the latest release please go to the following page: https://github.com/EsriDE/OpenDataBridge/releases

 ## Building the application (for Developers) ##